CorgiMan/datadump/README.md

 Datadump prints images, plots, values and instances of structs directly to the browser.
 Datadump allows for quick prototyping of your application and a more advanced way to debug than the console.

+## Features
+- draw images
+- graph circles, rectangles, points, polygons
+- draw an instance of a struct as a json string

+## Future features
+- plot geo coordinates on a map
+- audio support
+- plots with axis
+- 3d plots
+- graphs and tree visualization
+- support for cyclic types

 ## Example
 This [example output](http://rawgit.com/CorgiMan/datadump/master/example.html) is a result of running the code in the usage section.